kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(e\) *Contractor* is an individual or company that performs a safety-sensitive function by contract for an employer or another contractor.

-\(f\) *Covered employee* means an individual who performs, either directly or by contract, a safety-sensitive function listed in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.105   Employees who must be tested.|§120.105]] and 120.215 for an employer (as defined in paragraph (i) of this section).
+\(f\) *Covered employee* means an individual who performs, either directly or by contract, a safety-sensitive function listed in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.105   Employees who must be tested.|§§120.105]] and 120.215 for an employer (as defined in paragraph (i) of this section).
 For purposes of pre-employment testing only, the term “covered employee” includes an individual applying to perform a safety-sensitive function.

 \(g\) *DOT agency* means an agency (or “operating administration”) of the United States Department of Transportation administering regulations requiring drug and alcohol testing (14 CFR parts 61, 65, 121, and 135; 46 CFR part 16; 49 CFR parts 199, 219, and 382) in accordance with 49 CFR part 40.